 More information about specific types of head and neck cancers can be found in the following summaries:

-Patients who are diagnosed with HPV-positive oropharyngeal cancer may be treated differently than people with oropharyngeal cancers that are HPV-negative.
+Patients diagnosed with HPV-positive oropharyngeal cancer may be treated differently than those with oropharyngeal cancers that are HPV-negative.
 Recent research has shown that patients with HPV-positive oropharyngeal tumors have a better prognosis and may do just as well on less intense treatment.

 Together, we will consider any possible side effects when planning your course of treatment and discuss how to prevent or deal with them.
 The goal of treatment for head and neck cancers is to control the disease, but we are also concerned about preserving the function of the affected areas as much as possible, and helping you return to normal activities after treatment.